stonkyoloer/ai-powered-options-trade-analyzer/README.md

 8. Consumer Staples (AI-driven demand forecasting, supply chain, personalized products)
 9. Transportation & Shipping (AI logistics, autonomous vehicles, predictive fleet maintenance)
 ### Prompt:
 The CSV provide is a complete list of all AIQ holdings.
 Refer to only to the data provided in the CSV attached when executing the instructions.
-The objective is to review the list of compaines provided in the CSV attachment.
-Then map the absolute best ticker back to each of the 9 sectors.
+Read the instructions carefully.
+The objective is to review the list of companies provided in the CSV attachment.
+Then map the absolute best ticker back to each of the 9 sectors, provided in the instructions.
 A different ticker for each sector.
+Then produce a portfolio metrics summary output, as a table, with the following columns: Ticker, Sector, Rationale for AI Leadership, Average IV %, Daily Trading Volume, Liquidity Metrics.

 ### Output:
 # Portfolio Metrics Summary